Updated: January 22, 2026

 Staying in Chania – My Tips

 - Chania is the most atmospheric city in Crete.
 Its Old Town is a pedestrian-only maze of Venetian mansions, Ottoman structures, and Byzantine walls.
 For first-time visitors, staying within the Old Town is essential to experience the evening buzz and harbor views.
 Key landmarks include the Venetian Firka Fortress, the Kiutsuk Hasan Mosque, and the Egyptian Lighthouse.
-For a deep dive into the local history, visit the Church of Agios Nikolaos in the Splantzia district; it is one of the few buildings in the world featuring both a Christian bell tower and an Ottoman minaret.
+For a deep dive into local history, visit the Church of Agios Nikolaos in the Splantzia district; it is one of the few buildings in the world featuring both a Christian bell tower and an Ottoman minaret.

 The 7 Best Hotels in Chania